Whilst the two bus types appear similar from the outside in their placement of doors, they differ significantly in their interior design.

 Prior to this tender, European bus manufacturers typically made full-low-floor chassis targeted at their domestic left-hand-drive (LHD)-dominant market.
 As a result, drivetrain components are offset to the left of the chassis to accommodate a full-low-floor design and an optional third door at the rear (example: Volvo B5LH drivetrain).

-Given that the tender called for a right-hand-drive (RHD), full-low-floor diesel bus with a third door at the rear overhang, bus manufacturers faced the challenge of modifying existing designs to fulfill this (relatively) small batch of buses in the most economical way.
+Given that the tender called for a right-hand-drive (RHD), full-low-floor diesel bus with a third door at the rear overhang, bus manufacturers faced the challenge of modifying existing designs to fulfil this (relatively) small batch of buses in the most economical way.

 Alexander Dennis approach